workgroupengineering/Flowery.NET/llms-static/DaisyButton.md

 - Outline and Dash styles shine on colored backgrounds where solid fills would clash.
 - Match size/shape to context: Square/Circle for icons, Wide for promotional CTAs, Block for full-width forms.
 - Keep shadow subtle; large blur/offset can look heavy—start with `ShowShadow=True` defaults before customizing.
+- Buttons have **fixed heights** by design.
+For flexible-height buttons with wrapping text, set `Height="NaN"` to allow vertical growth.